Frequently Asked Questions

 EXTERIOR COMPONENTS ROOF, CHIMNEY, FLASHING, VALLEYS SIDING, TRIM, WINDOWS AND STORM WINDOWS DRIVEWAYS, PATIOS, DECKS, PORCHES EXTERIOR A/C UNIT, HEAT PUMP

-A. We deliver same-day reports.
+We deliver same-day reports.
 The report comes via email in web-based and PDF versions.
 With an easy-to-read, clean layout that is mobile-friendly including HD photos and videos showing inspection defects.
 Some ancillary services like Radon testing can take 48 hours for the test results.
 Water quality testing can take up to a week for the lab to have the results.

-A. Yes, you should definitely attend the home inspection if at all possible.
+Yes, you should definitely attend the home inspection if at all possible.
 We always suggest that you accompany us on the inspection for the last part to answer any questions that you may have.
 Here’s why: Why You Should Be There:

 1. See Issues Firsthand It’s one thing to read a report—it’s another to see a crack in the foundation or evidence of water damage in person.
 Our inspectors will walk you around to show you any issues while on-site.